 Mission Statement:

-Guided by political anger and black radical tradition, Taiwana’s mission is to empower queer, trans, and disabled youth voices, through both her writing and by facilitating storytelling skills for others.
+A speculative fiction writer guided by principled violence and black radical tradition, Taiwana’s mission is to empower queer, trans, and disabled youth voices with special focus on marginalized youth from the hood, through both her writing and by facilitating storytelling skills for others.

 Taiwana performing at Poets & Pints in 2024, photo by Bethany Mae.